The Dirichlet heat kernel in inner uniform domains: local results, compact domains and non-symmetric forms: The underlying space and its geometry

 Throughout this paper, the spaces $\F,\F(U), \F_{\mbox{ {c}}}(U), \F^0(U) $ and the intrinsic distance $d$ play an essential role.
 The space $\F$ is the equivalent of the Sobolev space of $L^2$ functions with gradient in $L^2$.
 The distance $d$ defines the geometry of our space and will be used to introduce fundamental assumptions.

 Consider the following properties of the intrinsic distance that may or may not be satisfied.
-They are discussed in \cite{Stu95geometry, SturmI}. \begin{itemize} \item (A1) The intrinsic distance $d $ is finite everywhere, continuous, and defines the original topology of $X$. \item (A2) The space $(X,d)$ is a complete metric space. \item (A2') $\forall x \in X, r > 0$, the open ball $B(x,r)$ is relatively compact in $(X,d)$. \end{itemize} Note that if (A1) holds true then, by \cite[Theorem 2]{Stu95geometry}, (A2) is equivalent to (A2').
+They are discussed in \cite{Stu95geometry, SturmI}. \begin{itemize} \item (A1) The intrinsic distance $d $ is finite everywhere and defines the original topology of $X$. \item (A2) The space $(X,d)$ is a complete metric space. \item (A2') $\forall x \in X, r > 0$, the open ball $B(x,r)$ is relatively compact in $(X,d)$. \end{itemize} Note that if (A1) holds true then, by \cite[Theorem 2]{Stu95geometry}, (A2) is equivalent to (A2').
 Moreover, (A1)-(A2) imply that $(X,d)$ is a geodesic space, i.e., any two points in $X$ can be connected by a minimal geodesic in $X$.
 See \cite[Theorem 1]{Stu95geometry}.
 If (A1) and (A2) hold true then the intrinsic distance is also given by (see \cite[Proposition 1]{SturmI})

-When working in a subset $Y$ of $X$, it is sometimes sufficient to assume only (A1) and \begin{itemize} \item (A2-$Y$) For any ball $B(x,2r) \subset Y$, $B(x,r)$ is relatively compact. \end{itemize} This is a version of property (A2') that is localized in a set $Y$ of particular interest.
+When working in an open subset $Y$ of $X$, it is sometimes sufficient to assume only (A1) and \begin{itemize} \item (A2-$Y$) For any ball $B(x,2r) \subset Y$, $B(x,r)$ is relatively compact. \end{itemize} This is a version of property (A2') that is localized in a set $Y$ of particular interest.
 We will not pursue this systematically here but we will make a technical use of this fact at a later stage in the paper.
+In what follows we always assume that either (A1)-(A2) holds or, when justified by the context, that (A1)-(A2-$Y$) holds.

 \begin{example} Let $\Omega$ be a domain in Euclidean space.
 Consider the (symmetric) Dirichlet form $\e_\Omega(f,f)=\int_\Omega |\nabla f|^2d\mu$ with domain $H^1_0(\Omega)$, the Sobolev space obtained by closing the space of smooth functions with compact support in $\Omega$ in the norm $\left(\int_\Omega (|f|^2+|\nabla f|^2)dx\right)^{1/2}$.
 This form is regular on $\Omega$.
 The intrinsic distance is equal to the inner Euclidean distance in $\Omega$ (obtained by minimizing the length of the curves in $\Omega$ joining two points of $\Omega$, see the next section) and property {\em (A1)} is satisfied.
 Property {\em (A2)} is not satisfied but {\em (A2-$Y$)} holds true for any $Y$ with $\overline {Y} \subset \Omega$. \end{example}